Just Call Me Julie Andrews

 Of course, in all honesty, I’d be happy to settle for a lifting of the no-ice-cream-in-the-living room embargo.

-11 thoughts on “Just Call Me Julie Andrews
+11 Responses to “Just Call Me Julie Andrews”

 You are such a radical, girl.
 Go for it.
 It is now or never!